Memorable moments from every year in Grammy history

-The Grammys had certainly faced controversy before, but never as much as they did in 1966 when Bob Dylan and his album “Like a Rolling Stone” received nary a single nomination.
-In response to the slight, Variety ran an article titled “Razzberries for GRAMMYS” and Charles Champlin of the Los Angeles Times took the Academy to task for the oversight in his piece on the ceremony, remarking “The electric-haired poet-composer-performer...has to be counted one of the most influential as well as one of the biggest money-spinning talents to emerge big in 1965.”
+The Eighth Annual Grammys stoked controversy when Bob Dylan’s 1965 album “Like a Rolling Stone” received nary a single nomination.
+In response to the slight, Variety ran an article titled “Razzberries for GRAMMYS,” and Charles Champlin of the Los Angeles Times took the Academy to task for the oversight in his piece on the ceremony, remarking, “The electric-haired poet-composer-performer...has to be counted one of the most influential as well as one of the biggest money-spinning talents to emerge big in 1965.”

 1967: Elvis has entered the Grammys